Introducing the "Top 8" allergens to infants

 Peanuts and Tree nuts: These are among the most highly allergenic foods, just be sure to monitor for reactions when introducing peanuts and tree nuts.
 Keep in mind that whole nuts are a choking hazard for children until about 4 years of age.
 When introducing nuts, try spreading a thin amount of nut butter on a piece of bread for an older infant, or mixing a bit of peanut butter into oatmeal, putting a small amount of nut butter on a spoon (too large of a scoop can be a choking hazard as well), or adding peanut butter to a smoothie.
 If you baby loves peanut butter as much as mine did, she’ll be well on her way to learning how to use a spoon!

-Fish: Fish is great food for babies because of all of the nutrient benefits- just be sure fish is thoroughly cooked.
+Fish and shellfish: Fish is great food for babies because of all of the nutrient benefits- just be sure fish is thoroughly cooked.
 Most fish contains 9 essential amino acids, making it a complete protein.
 Fatty fish is an excellent source of omega-3 fatty acids (Specifically DHA) which baby needs for brain growth, especially under 2 years of age.
 You will want to choose a fish type that is lower in mercury (some fish to avoid include King mackerel, marlin, orange roughy, shark, swordfish, tilefish, ahi tuna, and bigeye tuna).
 The EPA has this great guide which lists the mercury content and sustainability level of many types of seafood.
 Flaked salmon can be a great finger food (or even mashed with avocado or sweet potato), or try making crab cakes or tilapia cakes.

 Soy: Some pediatricians do recommend waiting to introduce soy until baby is tolerating other foods.
 If your baby has already been diagnosed with a soy allergy, you will want to speak with your pediatrician on the it’s introduction, and keep in mind many packaged foods contain soy based ingredients.
 Soy is typically thought of as soy beans (or edemame) and tofu.